LanguageMachines/PICCL/README.md

     $ nextflow run LanguageMachines/PICCL/download-data.nf -with-docker proycon/lamachine:piccl

 This will generate a ``data/`` directory in your current directory, and will be referenced in the usage examples in the next section.
+In a LaMachine environment, this directory is already available in ``$LM_PREFIX/opt/PICCL/data``.

 In addition, you can also download example corpora (>300MB), which will be placed in a ``corpora/`` directory:

     $ nextflow run LanguageMachines/PICCL/download-examples.nf -with-docker proycon/lamachine:piccl

 ## Architecture